CExA-project/cheat-sheet-for-kokkos/CONTRIBUTING.md

 <!--#endif-->
 ```

-Passing macros to GPP is similar as passing macros to a C compiler:
+Passing macros to GPP is similar with passing macros to a C compiler:

 ```sh
 gpp <file.md> -DPRINT
 ```

+For now, the `PRINT` macro is used for print mode.